Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ### Git/Github --> OUTDATED.
 NOT REQUIRED
 ---

+Update: After spending some time experimenting and investigating, I realised that dbt does not support python scripts for MySQL and PostgreSQL.
+It only supports SQL scripts via community plugins.

 #### What they are:

 * Git is a tool that tracks changes to software, allowing you to roll-back changes, create multiple copies of software, and log why changes were made, among other things.